amperity/amperity-docs/shared/destination_settings.rst

 .. setting-amazon-s3-prefix-start

+Required.
 The S3 prefix is a string that is used to filter results to include only objects whose names begin with this prefix.
 When this value is set, the names of objects that may be returned in the response are relative to the root of the bucket.

 .. setting-amazon-s3-prefix-end